corda/corda-solutions/bn-apps/memberships-management/README.md

 ## Membership Auto Approval

-If you don't want to manually activate every membership request and would like to instead automate the process then implement the interface `MembershipAutoAcceptor` and add a respective entry to the BNO's configuration file.
+If you don't want to manually activate every membership request and would like to instead automate the process then implement the interface `MembershipAutoAcceptor` and set `membershipAutoAcceptor` property in BNO's configuration file.

 ## Configuration